Goda’s Slave – Chapter 7: Twin Gardens

 In the morning, an uncomfortable beam of light found its way into the room, and it struck Kanna right in the face.
 She opened her eyes.
 When she looked around, she realized that the sun had come up, and that white light was leaking in through the cracks in the threshold.

 The door was unblocked.
-The crate that had sat in front of it was gone, and as Kanna turned over, she noticed that Goda was also missing.
+The swan idol that had guarded her all night was gone, and as Kanna turned over, she noticed that Goda was also missing.
 She felt relief at first, as if she had awoken into a different world, as if the past day had merely been some kind of bizarre dream.

 But the bed was not empty, and there was evidence of Goda’s presence still: Her outer robes—along with the rest of her clothes—were strewn about on the mat.
-As Kanna hovered over them, she could still pick up traces of Goda’s smell.
+As Kanna hovered over them, she could still pick up traces of Goda’s scent, but it was a gleam of metal in the folds of the robes that had captured her attention.

-A gleam of metal in the folds of the robes caught her eye.
 Curiously, she leaned closer.
 It was an eight-sided symbol etched in bronze, the face of a pendant that was buried in the rolling hills of the fabric.
-It seemed that it might have fallen out of a pocket, but it looked more like something that belonged strung on a neck chain.
+It might have fallen out of a pocket, she thought, but it looked more like something that belonged strung on a chain, around someone’s neck.
 A religious emblem?
 Kanna wondered.

-She reached out to touch it, and some of the cloth around it parted in her fingers.
-The pendant was attached to an iron loop.
-On that same rusty keyring, a set of keys were also strung.
+She reached out to touch it, but the moment she disturbed the tousled clothes, the pendant slipped off the side of the mat.
+It was attached to a heavy iron key ring.
+On that same rusty loop, a set of keys were also strung.

 Kanna’s breath cut out.
-Her eyes darted momentarily to the cuff on the wrist of her hand, to the small, oval-shaped opening that made up the keyhole of the cuff lock.
+Her eyes darted to the cuff on her wrist.
+Her fingers grasped at the oval-shaped opening that made up the keyhole of the cuff lock.

-She did not hesitate for long.
-She grabbed the keyring, and with shaky fingers she shoved the first of the keys into the hole.
+She did not hesitate.
+Grabbing the key ring with shaky hands, she shoved the first of the keys against the hole.
 It was far too big, so she tried the next, and then the next.
+Nothing fit.
 She looked furtively over her shoulder and towards the door every time she tried and failed.
 Her heart was pounding in her throat; her hands were fumbling; she dropped the set of keys more than once and the jangling sound sent her into a panic.

-Kanna quickly dropped the keys, as if the metal had been heated red-hot in a fire.
+Kanna dropped the keys, as if the metal had been red-hot.
 She froze in place, but when the door did not open, she crept over to the tiny window on the wall.
-Kanna was barely tall enough to stretch up on her toes and peer through the hazy glass, but even still the scene beyond it made her chest seize up again.
+She was barely tall enough to stretch up on her toes and peer through the hazy glass, but even still the scene beyond it made her chest seize up again.

 It was Goda.
 She was crouched not far away, over a bucket of water, bathing herself next to a boulder.
 Just as she had been the morning before, she was completely naked, only this time she was slathering herself with clean water instead of the contents of a murky rain puddle.